dfrnt-labs/terminusdb-docs-static/src/app/docs/connect-with-python-client/page.md

 from terminusdb_client import Client
 ```

-### TerminusCMS
+### DFRNT TerminusDB cloud

-The TerminusCMS endpoint has the form `https://cloud.terminusdb.com/TEAM/` where `TEAM` is the name of the team you are using in TerminusCMS for the data products you want to access.
+The DFRNT TerminusDB endpoint has the form `https://dfrnt.com/api/hosted/TEAM/` where `TEAM` is your username or the team you are using in DFRNT for the data products you want to access.

 In order to connect to this team, you will need to [get your API key](/docs/how-to-connect-terminuscms/) after selecting the team you want to use.